golark/gittutorial/README.md

 keeps records of modifications in a repository via snapshots
 - repository is the folder tracked by git
 - HEAD is a reference to the latest commit on checkout branch
+###philosophy
-- philosophy -> git is always moving forward ( can revert with a new commit )
+- git is always moving forward ( can revert with a new commit )
+- each commit stores a full snapshot of the repository
+- history only for users not for git
+- branches are cheap, use them ubiquitously ( git is designed for collaboration )
 - a git development environment consists of 3 sections:
 1. working directory
 2. staging area